neldajohn/INTRO_TO_IM/midtermProject/journal.md

 }
 ```

 - I decided to load the csv file that contains all the words that I will be using in the game.
 I loaded the words in the setup function, because I only want this to be done once.
 Then I am going to display them all together by using a for loop.
-Because I already have a showWord() method in my word class, I camn just call one method for all objects in myWordsArray.
+Because I already have a showWord() method in my word class, I can just call one method for all objects in myWordsArray.
 Below is the code for what that looks like as of now:
 ```Processing
   words = loadStrings("animals.csv"); //load the animal data numberOfWords = words.length;